Free Tips for Managing Boxer Dog Aggressive Behavior

 For this Omaha in-home dog training session, we got to work with a pair of lovable Boxer pups.
 We shared tips to boost 4-year-old Nari’s confidence while petting her and addressed concerns about potential Boxer dog aggressive behavior.
 We also gave her strategies to stop reacting to other dogs.
 This will help her avoid showing aggression towards her roommate, 4-year-old Herbie.

 While discussing Nari’s reactions to other dogs, I saw that she lowered her head whenever someone tried to pet her.
 The body mechanic of a confident dog is a noise parallel to the ground or higher.
-Typically lowering the nose indicates lower self esteem, confidence, etc. I used this as an opportunity to show the guardians how to pet in a way that boosts a dog’s confidence.
+Sometimes lowering the nose can be a dog’s cut off signal, but it can also mean the dog has lower self esteem or is intimidated by the person.

 By building up Nari’s confidence with humans, it should help fix her aggressive dog behavior and reactive behavior towards other dogs.
+This is one of the first stpes you need to take to stop dog aggression.

 What Causes Boxer Dog Aggressive Behavior?

 Since dogs learn in part through association, creating a positive experience can help stop dog aggression.
-I took out a clicker and showed the guardians how to train Nara.
-This will help her look away from other dogs instead of staring at them.
-Anyone can do this, even if they aren’t a professional Boxer dog trainer.
+I took out a clicker and showed the guardians how to train Nara to stop her reactive behavior towards other dogs.

 As you can see in the above video, stopping a dog from reacting is the first step in stopping aggressive dog behavior.